 UK company 1 does not have the goods so sources them from another UK company 2

 UK company 2 delivers the goods directly to US Co on behalf of UK company 1 and issues its invoice to company 1 charging UK VAT

 UK company 1 issues an invoice to the US Co which can be zero-rated if evidence of export is obtained from company 2.
-See the Exporting goods ― evidence of export ― from 1 January 2021 guidance note for more information on the requirements
+See the Exporting goods ― evidence of export guidance note for more information on the requirements

 Notice 703, para 4.1

-It’s worth noting that in the scenario above there could also be a supply of se
+It’s worth noting that in the scenario above there could also be a supply of services from U